Receive a free download on Management Education and the SDGs

 Vivek Jha, T A Pai Management Institute (TAPMI) at Manipal, India

-Zsuzsanna Gyori, Budapest Business University, Hungary
+Zsuzsanna Gyori, Budapest University of Economics and Business, Hungary

 Shiv Tripathi, Berlin School of Business and Innovation, Germany